check-spelling/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 | `redirect-to-code`    | `Global` | `302`   | v0.13 |

 Configures HTTP redirect.
-Redirect *from* matches source hostnames that should be redirected to the hostname declared in the ingess spec.
+Redirect *from* matches source hostnames that should be redirected to the hostname declared in the ingress spec.
 Redirect *to* uses the hostname declared in the ingress spec as the matching source and redirects the request to the configured URL.
 See examples below.